helloworldless/davidagood.com/content/blog/oauth-client-credentials-auto-refresh-spring/index.md

 ## Caveats

+- This solution is highly configurable, but that comes at the cost of complexity.
+If you're not experienced with Spring Security and OAuth, there are a lot of new abstractions to learn.
 - Adding the Spring OAuth2 Client dependency automatically protects your existing Spring Web endpoints by OAuth, which is not at all what we're after.
 So just like `OAuth2RestTemplate` this must be disabled, i.e. using a `WebSecurityConfigurerAdapter`
 - This is a much bigger leap if you're not already using WebFlux, and potentially a harder sell for your team.
 There are a lot of new concepts to learn and there seems to be some churn here as well.
 One solution I found used a class which has already been deprecated.
-- You'll likely have to learn new WebFlux abstractions from an integration testing perspective as well
+- You'll have to use new tools from a testing perspective.
+For example, `ExchangeFunction` for unit testing.
+Also, you won't be able to use `MockRestServiceServer`.
+The Spring team recommends using OkHttp's `MockWebServer` which is what I've used in my [demo repo](https://github.com/helloworldless/spring-boot-oauth-client-credentials).

 ## Dependency on Servlet Environment Causes Unexpected Behavior